Hard Shell Or Soft Shell Roof Top Tent? (A Side By Side Comparison)

-One of the first choices people have to make when buying a roof tent is which type to get; a soft shell or a hard shell.
-We also get this question asked to us all the time, so we thought we'd try and summarise the main strengths and weaknesses of both into one easy to read article!
+One of the first choices people have to make when buying a roof tent is which type to get; a soft shell or a hard shell?
+We get this question asked to us all the time, so we thought we'd try and summarise the main strengths and weaknesses of both into one easy to read article!

 Soft Shell Roof Top Tent Advantages: